Egg Foo Young

 This post may contain affiliate links.
 See my disclosure policy.

 This egg foo young recipe rivals your favorite takeout and restaurant versions.
 These popular Chinese omelettes served with a luscious gravy are quick and easy to make and fun to customize with different ingredient add-ins.
 They’re also naturally gluten-free, dairy-free, vegetarian (if you don’t add meat), paleo and keto.
-Fast, healthy, nutritious and delicious!
+Fast, wholesome, nutritious and delicious!

 What is Egg Foo Young?